mivandev/starter-academic/content/post/robust-functions-r/index.md

 The unit test should tell the user whether the code is still fit for use.
 Otherwise, an error should be produced and execution stopped.

-The package `testthat` provides a set of functions to check whether the result of the function is as expected.
+The package `testthat`, authored by Hadley Wickham, provides a set of functions to check whether the result of the function is as expected.
 Typically, an R script contains multiple custom functions that should be tested, and thus, multiple unit tests are required.